 - clear criminal record

-The requirements may vary depending on the employer and the place of employment.
+The requirements may vary depending on the employer and the place.

 Major airlines usually require several years of experience at the same position, so it`s easier to start a career in smaller companies.

-Starting career in Europe, you can achieve approx. 25 000 Euro per year.
-In US minimum annual rates are approx. 35 000 $.
-An experienced dispatcher can reach even $ 100 000/year.
-In Poland, initial earnings are at the low level.
-You must face the fact that your salary for the first two years will not exceed 3000 zł (approx. 700 Euro).
+Starting a career in Europe, you can reach approx. 45 000 Euro per year.
+In US minimum annual rates are around 45 000 $.
+An experienced dispatcher can make even $ 150 000/year.
+In Poland, initial earnings are at a low level.
+You have to consider that your salary for the first two years will not exceed 4000 zł per month (approx. 900 Euro), but experienced flight dispatcher’s salary can reach 14 000 zł.

-In Middle East you can count on similar wages as in US, but remember that you don`t need to pay the tax.
+In the Middle East you can count on similar wages as in the US, but you don’t pay taxes.